nationalarchives/design-system/src/components/breadcrumbs/index.md

 You can configure the breadcrumbs to never collapse by setting the `noCollapse` option to `true` or by adding the class `tna-breadcrumbs--no-collapse` to the main breadcrumbs element.

 {{ example({ group: "components", item: "breadcrumbs", example: "no-collapse", html: true, nunjucks: true, size: "xxs", nunjucksOptions: false }) }}

+## Using structured data

+Enable structured data by setting the `structuredData` option to `true`.
+This will output additional markup that allows search engines to parse more information about your page.

+{{ example({ group: "components", item: "breadcrumbs", example: "structured-data", html: true, nunjucks: true, size: "xxs", nunjucksOptions: false }) }}

+Google provides ways to [test your structured data](https://developers.google.com/search/docs/appearance/structured-data).